Interfax-Religion

-Interfax-Religion is a Russian information web-portal, a division of Interfax News agency.
+Interfax-Religion was a Russian information web-portal, a division of Interfax News agency.
 This Internet resource was launched on December 20, 2004 with the support of the Interreligious Council of Russia.
 The editor-in-chief is Valentina Trubetskaya.

 History

 Interfax-Religion website appeared after Archpriest Vsevolod Chaplin reached an agreement with Interfax to create a specialized portal dedicated to religion.

 In October 2009 Olga Gumanova, a freelance correspondent for Interfax-Religion, investigating the situation around the orphanage at Bogolyubsky nunnery in Vladimir region, where several female inmates escaped, was brutally beaten and threatened.
 The girl was not robbed, despite having money, gold jewelry and a cell phone with her.

 In December 2010 the Interfax-Religion website was subjected to a nighttime DDoS and shut down, but was later restored.

 In October 2014 Interfax-Religion was included in blacklist of 50 websites banned by the Communications Service under the Government of Tajikistan, and was blocked and unblocked several times by local internet providers and cellular operators.
 According to human rights defenders, it was related to the actions of the opposition.